department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 <li class="step one wow fadeIn animated" markdown="1">

-Contact the school or [Submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/) to learn if your program is approved for benefits.
+Contact the school or [submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/) to learn if your program is approved for benefits.
 Provide the name of the foreign school, the complete address, and the name of the program you intend to pursue.
 We'll let you know whether your program has already been approved.
 Allow for extra time if you are applying to a program that we haven't approved.

 We'll accept degrees from schools or establishments in foreign countries that are similar to degrees granted by accredited U.S. colleges and universities.
 If you're considering getting a degree or its equivalent from a private institution overseas, the degree must be comparable to those granted by public colleges and universities in the same country.
 In addition, programs at private institutions must have the same entrance requirements as programs offered by public colleges and universities in the same country.
 Independent study (distance learning) courses must be accredited by a nationally recognized accrediting association.